AGProjects/sylkrtc.js/API.md

 * answerOptions: `RTCAnswerOptions`.
 [Reference](http://w3c.github.io/webrtc-pc/#idl-def-RTCAnswerOptions).
 * localStream: user provided local media stream (acquired with `getUserMedia` TODO).

+### Call.startScreensharing(newTrack)

+Start sharing a screen/window. `newTrack` should be a `RTCMediaStreamTrack` containing the screen/window.
+Internally it will call replace track with the keep flag enabled and it will set the state so it can be tracked.

+### Call.stopScreensharing()

+Stop sharing a screen/window and restore the previousTrack.

 ### Call.replaceTrack(oldTrack, newTrack, keep=false)

 Replace a local track inside a call.
 If the keep flag is set, it will store the replaced track internally so it can be used later.

 #### Call.terminate()